 Central Australia hosts entomological conference

-More than 120 professional entomologists from across Australia swarmed into Alice Springs from 23-26 September for the Australian Entomological Society 49th AGM and Scientific Conference.
+Professional entomologists from across Australia swarmed into Alice Springs from 23-26 September for the Australian Entomological Society 49th AGM and Scientific Conference.

 The conference presentation topics were diverse and included insect behaviour, conservation, diagnostics, cultural and ecological significance of native species, physiology and adaptation biosecurity, and pest management and control.

-- Mary Finlay-Doney – the buzz about stingless bees in the Northern Territory: ecology and pollination potential
+- Mary Finlay-Doney – the buzz about stingless bees in the Northern Territory: ecology and pollination potential (apparently stingless bees are quite lazy and don't get up early enough for work – who knew?!)

-- Mary Finlay-Doney – improving our understanding of Australasian Epilachnini (Coleoptera: Coccinellidae): taxonomy and distribution
+- Mary Finlay-Doney – improving our understanding of Australasian Epilachnini (Coleoptera: Coccinellidae): taxonomy and distribution (Australasian Epilachnini are commonly known as ladybeetles)

 - Brian Thistleton – integrated pest management technology in Northern Territory vegetable crops and extending the technology through demonstration plots